-1. ftp://198.105.232.37/fixes/
+ftp://198.105.232.37/fixes/

-Due to high demand at ftp.microsoft.com, the alternate site will generally provide better download response.
-This site also includes international versions of the service packs.
+Due to high demand at support.microsoft.com, the alternate site will generally provide better download response.
+This site also includes international versions of the service packs and hot fixes to problems that are discovered after the release of the latest service pack.
+These hot fixes generally tend to make up the contents of the follow-on Service Pack.